- Distinguish cell structure differences between prokaryotic and eukaryotic cells

 Eukaryotic cell structure

-What should students in freshman biology know about the structure of a eukaryotic cell?
-Rather than trying to memorize details about the various organelles and cell structures, students should think about major cell systems.
+What should students in introductory biology know about the structure of a eukaryotic cell?
+Rather than trying to memorize details about the various organelles and cell structures, think about major cell systems.

 The cytoplasm is the internal region of the cell bounded by the plasma membrane, excluding the interior of the nucleus and the interior regions of organelles and the endomembrane system.
 The cytoplasm contains ribosomes, tRNAs and mRNAs for protein synthesis, the cytoskeleton, many metabolic enzymes, and proteins that function in cell signaling.
 The cytoplasm is so crowded with macromolecules that it has the consistency of a hydrated gel; much of the water molecules are associated with other molecules.